sabr5840/Four-in-a-row-game/README.md

-# Connect Four Game - README
+# Four in a Row Game

-This repository contains a computerized version of the classic game "Connect Four."
-The game has been implemented based on the following procedure:
+## Introduction

+Welcome to the Four in a Row Game, a classic two-player connect-four game implemented in JavaScript.
+This interactive game allows players to take turns dropping colored discs into a vertically suspended grid.
+The objective is to connect four of their discs in a row, either horizontally, vertically, or diagonally, before the opponent.

-## Game Overview
+## Code Overview

-The game utilizes a 6x7 model, where two players, a human player, and the computer, place their tokens (1 and 2) in the columns.
-The objective is to connect four tokens either horizontally, vertically, or diagonally.
-The computer makes random choices for token placement.

-## The code in general

-- Clear separation between the model and view.
-- HTML and CSS has been used for the view.
+The codebase is written in JavaScript and utilizes HTML and CSS for the user interface.
+Here's a brief overview of the key components:

-- Javascript
-- Model represented as a grid of 6 rows and 7 columns.
-- Functions to manipulate the model (remove tokens, check column height, add tokens).
-- Functions to check for a winner horizontally, vertically, and diagonally.
+Game Logic: The game logic is implemented in script.js, handling the board, player turns, checking for winners, and computer moves in single-player mode.
+HTML Structure: The game board and user interface elements are structured in index.html, including the grid, score display, and the "Try Again" button.
+Styling: Styling is defined in style.css to provide a visually appealing and responsive user interface.

-## Procedure of implementation
+## Implementation Procedure

-1. **Model Setup:** Initially, create the game model in the console.
-Add tokens without checking for four in a row.
-2. **View Integration:** Connect the model to the view, making the game interactive in the browser.
-Players can take turns adding tokens.
-3. **Controller Implementation:** Implement the controller to allow the computer to make random choices for token placement.
-4. **Winning Conditions:** Develop functions to check for four in a row, starting with vertical, then horizontal, and finally diagonal.
+Initialization: The game starts when the window loads, triggering the start function in script.js.
+Player Moves: Players take turns clicking on a column to drop their colored discs.
+The game checks for a winner or a tie after each move.
+Computer Opponent: In single-player mode, the computer opponent makes a move after the player.
+The computer's move is delayed for a better user experience.
+Resetting the Game: The "Try Again" button allows players to reset the game and start a new round.

+## Deployment

+This Four in a Row Game can be experienced live on GitHub Pages at https://sabr5840.github.io/Four-in-a-row-game/.
+Simply visit the provided link to play the game in your browser.